Choate-Robotics/7407_Grabby/README.md

 ```

 ### Deploying Code:
-Connect to the robot's wifi.
+Connect to the robot's wireless network.
 ``python robot.py deploy``
 If absolutely necessary, use ``python robot.py deploy --no-version-check`` to avoid WPILib version issues on the robot.